craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

 Navigating Site Tools
 =====================

-In this section, we discuss the available modules in the |siteTools| from any of the available out-of-the-box blueprints.
+In this section, we discuss the available modules in the |projectTools| from any of the available out-of-the-box blueprints.
 The modules available in the Site Tools can be configured in the  :ref:`newIa-user-interface-configuration`

-To get to |siteTools|, click on the **Toggle Sidebar** icon (CrafterCMS logo with hamburger next to it) at the top left of your browser, if it's not yet open.
+To get to |projectTools|, click on the **Toggle Sidebar** icon (CrafterCMS logo with hamburger next to it) at the top left of your browser, if it's not yet open.

 .. image:: /_static/images/site-admin/open-sidebar.png
     :alt: Site Admin - Open Sidebar
     :align: center
     :width: 25%

-Once the **Sidebar** is open, click on |siteTools|
+Once the **Sidebar** is open, click on |projectTools|

 .. image:: /_static/images/site-admin/open-site-config.png
     :alt: Site Admin - Click on Site Tools
     :align: center
     :width: 25%

-Here are the modules you can access from |siteTools|
+Here are the modules you can access from |projectTools|

 .. image:: /_static/images/site-admin/site-config-menu.png
     :alt: Site Admin - Site Tools Modules